ArcGIS maps in Power BI service and Power BI Desktop by Esri

 This tutorial is written from the point of view of a person creating an ArcGIS map.
 Once a creator shares an ArcGIS map with a colleague, that colleague can view and interact with the map but not save changes.
 To learn more about viewing an ArcGIS map, see Interacting with ArcGIS maps.

 The combination of ArcGIS maps and Power BI takes mapping beyond the presentation of points on a map to a whole new level.
 Choose from base maps, location types, themes, symbol styles, and reference layers to create gorgeous informative map visualizations.
 The combination of authoritative data layers on a map with spatial analysis conveys a deeper understanding of the data in your visualization.

 While you cannot create an ArcGIS maps on a mobile device, you can view and interact with it.
 See Interacting with ArcGIS maps.

-GIS stands for Geographic Information Science.
+GIS stands for Geographic Information Systems.